Here is your translated text in American English:

 What are the major differences between fixed-price and time-and-material contracts?

-- Invoicing model: in a fixed-price contract, the price is set in advance, whereas in a time and materials contract, the customer pays according to the time spent.
+- Billing model: in a fixed-price contract, the price is fixed in advance, whereas in a time and materials contract, the customer pays according to the time spent.

-- Distribution of risks: risks are more on the provider's side in a fixed-price contract, and more shared in a project-based contract.
+- Risk allocation: risks are more on the provider's side in a fixed-price contract, and more shared in a time and materials operation.

 By taking these factors into account, you’ll be better equipped to choose the contractual model best suited to your project and your needs.

-In short, since time tracking is an essential prerequisite for the profitable management of your projects, it’s essential to equip yourself with tools that enable your teams to track their time simply and efficiently, and also to think about internal communication that’s both rewarding and motivating!
+In short, since time tracking is an essential prerequisite for the profitable management of your projects, it’s essential not only to equip yourself with tools that enable your teams to track their time simply and efficiently, but also to think in terms of internal communications that are rewarding and motivating!